 Quantum computing represents a new paradigm in computation that utilizes the fundamental principles of quantum mechanics to perform calculations.
-If you are reading this then you have undoubtedly heard that the promise of quantum computation lies in the possibility of efficiently performing a handful of tasks such as prime factorization, quantum simulation, and optimization; computations that at size are beyond the capabilities of even the largest of classical computers.
+If you are reading this then you have undoubtedly heard that the promise of quantum computation lies in the possibility of efficiently performing a handful of tasks such as prime factorization, quantum simulation, search, optimization, and algebraic programs such as machine learning; computations that at size are beyond the capabilities of even the largest of classical computers.

 Like a classical computer, a quantum computer operates on bits.
 However, while classical bits can only be found in the states 0 and 1, a quantum bit, or qubit, can represent the values 0 and 1, or linear combinations of both.
-These linear combinations are known as superpositions (or superposition states) and allow for representing, and processing, exponentially many logical states simultaneously.
+These linear combinations are known as superpositions (or superposition states).

 To see how this resource is utilized in quantum computation we first turn to a classical analog: noise cancellation.
-Noise cancellation, as done in noise cancelling headphones for example, is performed by employing the principle of superposition along with interference to reduce the amplitude of unwanted noise by generating a tone of approximately the same frequency and amplitude, but out of phase by a value of \(\pi\) (or any other odd integer of \(\pi\)).
+Noise cancellation, as done in noise cancelling headphones for example, is performed by employing superposition and the principle of interference to reduce the amplitude of unwanted noise by generating a tone of approximately the same frequency and amplitude, but out of phase by a value of \(\pi\) (or any other odd integer of \(\pi\)).

 As shown above, when the phase difference is close to an odd multiple of \(\pi\), the superposition of the two waves results in interference, and an output that is significantly reduced compared to the original.
 The result is the signal of interest unincumbered by noise.
 Although this processing is done by digital circuits, the amplitude and phase are continuous variables that can never be matched perfectly, resulting in incomplete correction.